-Apple announced its new Apple Arcade gaming subscription service at its March 25 “It’s show time” event, and it’ll launch sometime this fall.
-It’s basically Apple’s way of helping customers sort through the chaff in the App Store, as the highly curated service will feature premium games that are untainted by in-app purchases and ads.
-If it works as well as it sounds, it could elevate the perception of mobile gaming in general.
+Apple’s new Apple Arcade subscription-based gaming service is basically Apple’s way of helping customers sort through the chaff in the App Store, as the highly curated service features premium games that are untainted by in-app purchases and ads.
+If all goes well, it could elevate the perception of mobile gaming in general.

 What is Apple Arcade?